 MongoDB Atlas is a cloud service for running, monitoring, and maintaining MongoDB deployments, including the provisioning of dedicated servers for the MongoDB instances.

-Atlas uses MongoDB 3.2 with the WiredTiger storage engine.
-As new 3.2 maintenance releases become available, Atlas will automatically upgrade to these releases via a rolling process to maintain cluster availability.
+As new maintenance releases become available, Atlas will automatically upgrade to these releases via a rolling process to maintain cluster availability.

 Atlas deploys each cluster across a minimum of three availability zones and with mandatory security.